Aliases for PMS2 Gene

 GeneCards Summary for PMS2 Gene

 PMS2 (PMS1 Homolog 2, Mismatch Repair System Component) is a Protein Coding gene.
 Diseases associated with PMS2 include mismatch repair cancer syndrome and colorectal cancer, hereditary nonpolyposis, type 4.
-Among its related pathways are Gene Expression and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
+Among its related pathways are Fanconi anemia pathway and Mismatch repair.
 GO annotations related to this gene include ATPase activity and endonuclease activity.
 An important paralog of this gene is PMS1.

 UniProtKB/Swiss-Prot for PMS2 Gene